Vampiraut/VQTFarm/README.md

 conn.close()
 ```

-# Writing your exploits
+# Writing your sploits
-The exploit is written in the Python programming language.
-The exploit must contain the import of the "sys" library and obtaining the ip address of the attacked command via sys.argv[1].
+The sploit is written in the Python programming language.
+The sploit must contain the import of the "sys" library and obtaining the ip address of the attacked command via sys.argv[1].
 The result of the program is output via print(\*array_of_flags, sep=',', end="").
-After writing the exploit, this file should be added to the Sploits folder.
+After writing the sploit, this file should be added to the Sploits folder.
 Example:
 ```Python
 import sys